RIR360/development/journal/2025/april.md

 - Your routine and habits eventually becomes part of you.
 - At that point, you fall to void when you don't do them as usual.
 - If you feel bad and depressed, it's most likely habits are missing.
+- Not contributing to all the areas of your goals will drain you.